pranav04katiyar/Java_Backend/src/A_CoreJava/A_OOPS/A_Intro_to_OOPS/0_Programming_Paradigms.md

 > 2. Organization of code
 > 3. Writing good software

-*What is a good software?*
+### *What is a good software?*
-> A good software is a software that is:
+A good software is a software that is:
 1. >Easy to understand
 2. >Easy to maintain: Modular(loosely coupled, high cohesion), Reusable, Analyzable, Modifiable, Testable
 3. >Easy to scale: Adaptable, Efficient, Reliable, Secure, can increase capacity and functionality as per the requirement.
 4. >Easy to extend: Flexible, Effortlessness in adding new features, Enhanceable without breaking existing features.

-*Extensibility vs Scalability:*
+#### *Extensibility vs Scalability:*
--
-> Extensibility is the ability to add new features without breaking existing features - Capability(Feature functionality) based.
+Extensibility is the ability to add new features without breaking existing features - Capability(Feature functionality) based.

-> Scalability is the ability to increase capacity and functionality as per the requirement - Performance(Usage demand) based.
+Scalability is the ability to increase capacity and functionality as per the requirement - Performance(Usage demand) based.

-*Programming Paradigms:*
--
+## Programming Paradigms:

 > Imperative Programming: focuses on describing how a program operates (algorithm) by providing a set of well-defined instructions to change state(data).
   Example: Procedural Programming(Eg: C,COBOL,BASIC,FORTRAN etc), Object Oriented Programming(Eg: Java,C++,C#,Python etc)